Worcester State Hospital: Current use and redevelopment

 Although the facility was officially closed in 1991, operations still continued in the Bryan Building until 2012.
 In 2004 a proposal to build a new facility on this property was put into the works and called for all of the remaining newer and old building to be torn down.

-Erecting the new hospital would take the place of both the current Westborough State Hospital, part of Taunton State Hospitalsince some of it is open and the Bryan Building of Worcester State Hospital.

 In 2008, there were plans to film Shutter Island on the grounds of the hospital.
 Because of the pending demolition of the facility, filming was not approved and instead the filming took place at Medfield State Hospital.

 In 2008, the remaining buildings on the property with the exception of the Administration Block (with its notable clock tower), the Hooper Turret, and the Hale Building, were torn down.
 In the spring of 2009 construction on the new hospital began.
 Designed by Ellenzweig Associates the new facility is 428,000 square feet and LEED Gold Certified.

 The new hospital, dubbed Worcester Recovery Center & Hospital (WRCH), was completed in October 2012 and has three recovery stages - House, Neighborhood, and Downtown, progressing as recovery increases.
 The facility has 260 adult beds, 30 adolescent inpatient beds and 30 adolescent intensive residential treatment beds.
 All patients in Bryan were transferred to the new complex within a month of the new facility's opening.

 In 2015, the salvaged clock tower was transformed into a memorial, dedicated to the original Kirkbride building and the effect Worcester had on American Psychiatry.

 In 2018, the former employee cottages were razed and plans to demolish the Bryan Building and Hale Buildings gained popularity in favor of a new biomedical campus.